 Among his many roles in professional associations, Professor Burke served as President of the Society for Industrial and Organizational Psychology (SIOP) in 2003-2004.
 Professor Burke is a Fellow of Division 5 (Division of Evaluation, Measurement, and Statistics) and Division 14 (Society for Industrial and Organizational Psychology) of the American Psychological Association and a Fellow of the Association for Psychological Science.

-Currently, Professor Burke is the Chair of Tulane University's Social Behavioral Institutional Review Board.
+Recently, Professor Burke completed a term as Chair of Tulane University's Social Behavioral Institutional Review Board.